✦ The Pharos Canon

 Technology will not save the world by simplifying it, but by making it understandable enough to be cared for.

 The Pharos Canon defines the foundational ethos of systems built in pursuit of lucidity, autonomy, and coherence.
-It is not a manifesto but a constitution—a living reference for builders, designers, and institutions that wish to act ethically through structure rather than sentiment.
+It is not a manifesto but a constitution—a living reference for those who shape systems, those who must live within them, and those who seek to understand them from outside.

 Its declarative tone is not an act of authority, but of clarity.
 Principles stated plainly invite critique more easily than those cloaked in ambiguity.